We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 What about these so-called insulin vial protector products, though?
 Are they really any good?
 How much protection do they actually offer?
 Some have been around for years, while new kids on the block keep appearing.

 Each features different solutions for protecting insulin from destructive accidents, while at the same time providing varied access to the vial for site changes or bolus doses.
 So how’s a person with diabetes (PWD) to choose?

-OK, DiabetesMine doesn’t really have a dedicated testing lab.
-Instead, we set up in an airplane hangar.
+Since DiabetesMine doesn’t have it’s own dedicated testing lab, we set up in an airplane hangar.
 This may seem an odd place to test-drop vials of insulin ensconced in various protectors, but the location has two major features that made it perfect for the task.

 First, the floor is rock hard.
 Literally.
 The concrete floor is covered in Rust-Oleum RockSolid — a smooth, glassy, polycuramine coating that makes it an ideal proxy for the tile and marble commonly found on bathroom floors, without the variable of grout lines or joints.
 In other words, it’s a ginormous piece of tile.

 Second, hangars also have high ceilings, and this one is about 14 feet.
 How on earth could an insulin vial be accidentally dropped from 14 feet?
 Well, you never know, and we really wanted to discover which vial protector provided the ultimate protection.

 Not being crazy, of course we didn’t use real insulin for our tests.
 Instead, we used empty Humalog and Novolog vials, refilled with water and pressure-equalized to simulate half-used vials.
 We chose partly full over full, as an insulin vial is only full once, and at the other end of the spectrum, once it’s empty, it wouldn’t matter if it broke.
 We felt 50 percent was representative of typical status, and would mimic the fluid dynamics of a real drop, should there be any hydraulic effects that might be involved in over-stressing the vial during impact.